Living Trust vs Will: Key Differences

 • Privacy: The probate process for a will is a matter of public record, meaning that the details of your asset distribution and beneficiaries can become public knowledge.
 On the other hand, living trusts offer a higher level of privacy, as the distribution of assets occurs outside the public eye.

-Choosing between a Living Trust and a Will
+Choosing Between a Living Trust and a Will

 Deciding between a living trust and a will depends on your unique circumstances, assets, and estate planning goals.
 Some factors to consider when making your choice include: